Traveling from Cancun to Tulum is a popular journey to make. The two destinations are among the most popular tourist areas in Quintana Roo after all.

 Try to arrive at the bus stop 10-15 minutes early if you can.
 There will always be ADO representatives wandering around that you can ask questions to if you are unsure whether you have missed the bus.

 A ticket from Cancun airport to Tulum is 262 pesos each way.
-There are a couple of bars and cafes that serve drinks, coffees, and light snacks where you can wait if you have a while to go before the next bus.
+There are a couple of bars and cafes that serve drinks, Chiapas coffee, and light snacks where you can wait if you have a while to go before the next bus.

 Taking an indirect bus